 Dr. Sasha Volokh on Taking Stock of Tort Law

-I interviewed Dr. Sasha Volokh on "Taking Stock of Tort Law" on Philosophy in Action Radio on Wednesday, 7 November 2012.
-Listen to or download the podcast below.
+I interviewed Dr. Sasha Volokh on "Taking Stock of Tort Law" on 7 November 2012.
+Listen to or download this episode of Philosophy in Action Radio below.

 What is tort law?
 What are its basic principles?
 What are some of the most interesting debates in tort law?
 Do some torts conflict with freedom of speech?
 What, if any, proposals for tort reform are worthy of support?
 In this interview, law professor Sasha Volokh discussed the nature, value, and limitations of tort law.